Skip to main content

 Organizing to Redefine “Asian” Activism (ORAA)

 Organizing to Redefine “Asian” Activism (ORAA) is a socio-political group that aims to mobilize students and unpack the nuances of an imperfect “Asian” identity.
-ORAA is a site of political action in collaboration with other student organizations and the greater-Philadelphia Asian, Asian American, Pacific Islander, and Pacific Islander American (API/A) network.
-We hold discussion-based meetings and organize larger events such as panels and talks.
-We discuss issues that cover a broad scope of topics, which include power dynamics, identity, education, politics, current events, and popular culture.
+ORAA seeks to act as a site of political action in collaboration with other student organizations and the greater-Philadelphia Asian, Asian American, Pacific Islander, and Pacific Islander American (API/A) network.
+We hold discussion-based meetings and organize larger events such as panels, talks, screenings, fundraisers, and more.
+We discuss issues that cover a broad scope of topics, which include race, culture, identity, education, politics, current events, and popular culture.

 Our Arts Spoken In Soul (O.A.S.IS)

 Our Arts Spoken In Soul (O.A.S.IS) is a student-led creative writing club deeply rooted in spoken word poetry performances.
 As the name suggests, O.A.S.I.S seeks to help cultivate a voice of truth in every creative writer through their arts: spoken word poetry performances, paper poetry workshops, fiction and short story reviews, etc. Through our workshops, open mics, and spoken word events, we intend to explore various writers and their writing styles as a means of contributing to the literary scene at Swarthmore College.
-We also intend to provide a platform where students majoring in any form of creative writing at Swarthmore can find a family and space of relaxation outside of the classroom and intensive school work.
-Additionally, through our writing workshops, we aim to have participants learn about artists with marginalized identities who work with different media, and provide a safe space for students to analyze art and explore their identity through exposure to different media and artists who may reflect or resonate with our participants.
+We also intend to provide a platform where creative and no-creative writing majors at Swarthmore can find a family and space of relaxation outside of the classroom and intensive school work.
+Additionally, through our writing workshops, we aim to have participants learn about artists with marginalized identities who work with different media.
+We also provide a safe space for students to analyze art and explore their identity through exposure to other media and artists who may reflect or resonate with our participants.
+Through O.A.S.I.S., members will practice delivery and share tips for effective performance in any form of art.
+O.A.S.I.S plans to organize on-campus events, travel, and admission to off-campus events, and collaborate with other organizations and faculty to bring people to campus for performances.

 Outsiders